Wild Card Plat-Plus QualifierStrongman Corporation

 Arnold Amateur Strongman World Championship

-The Arnold Amateur Strongman World Championships, which proved to be one of the Arnold Sports Festival’s most popular events when it debuted in 2010, will once again feature more than 60 of the world’s top male amateur strongman athletes and 40 of the top female amateur athletes from more than 25 countries, including at least 20 athletes from the United States.
+The Arnold Amateur Strongman World Championships will feature more than 60 of the world’s top male amateur strongman athletes and 40 of the top female amateur athletes from more than 25 countries, including at least 20 athletes from the United States.

 The 6th Annual Amateur World Strongman Championships will be held Friday, March 6 and Sunday, March 8, 2015 at the Arnold Sports Festival.

-All competitors earned their way into the competition through various qualifying competitions.
+All competitors earned their way into the competition through various qualifying competitions in their home country

 Illinois Army National Guard Soldier excels in Strongman Competition